lammps/lammps/doc/src/Install_git.rst

    $ git checkout tagID

-Stable versions and what tagID to use for a particular stable version are discussed on :doc:`this page <Errors_bugs>`.
-Note that this command will print some warnings, because in order to get back to the latest revision and to be able to update with "git pull" again, you first will need to first type "git checkout unstable" (or check out any other desired branch).
+Stable versions and what tagID to use for a particular stable version are discussed on `this page <https://lammps.sandia.gov/bug.html#version>`_.
+Note that this command will print some warnings, because in order to get back to the latest revision and to be able to update with ``git pull`` again, you first will need to first type ``git checkout unstable`` (or check out any other desired branch).

-Once you have updated your local files with a "git pull" (or "git checkout"), you still need to re-build LAMMPS if any source files have changed.
+Once you have updated your local files with a ``git pull`` (or ``git checkout``), you still need to re-build LAMMPS if any source files have changed.
 To do this, you should cd to the src directory and type:

 .. code-block:: bash